Doctor Salary vs Other Professions: 2026 Income Comparison

 As one industry observer notes, software engineers only have this leverage if they have access to distribution meaning they work at companies with products reaching millions of users.
 An engineer at a small consulting firm has no more leverage than a doctor .

-The Result: The highest-paid software engineers (at Google, Meta, OpenAI, etc.) earn more than all but the top 1% of physicians.
+Summary Comparison: The highest-paid software engineers (at Google, Meta, OpenAI, etc.) earn more than all but the top 1% of physicians.
 But the median software engineer earns less than the median specialist physician.

 Law presents a bimodal distribution enormous earnings for elite partners, modest incomes for everyone else.